lilyyang1014/arxiv_digest/README.md

 🌟 Features

-✅ Smart Keyword Filtering: Automatically identifies LLM-related papers using predefined keywords ✅ Institution Recognition: Focuses on research from top academic and industry labs ✅ Domain Detection: Identifies papers with authors from prominent research institutions via email domains ✅ PDF Content Analysis: Analyzes paper content to confirm institutional affiliation ✅ AI-Generated Summaries: Uses Gemini 2.0 Flash to generate concise summaries of selected papers ✅ Automatic Report Generation: Creates consolidated markdown reports of filtered papers
+✅ Smart Keyword Filtering: Automatically identifies LLM-related papers using predefined keywords
+✅ Institution Recognition: Focuses on research from top academic and industry labs
+✅ AI-Generated Summaries: Uses Gemini 2.0 Flash to generate concise summaries of selected papers
+✅ Automatic Report Generation: Creates consolidated markdown reports of filtered papers

 📋 How It Works The system follows a multi-stage filtering pipeline: